Dumbbell Bulgarian Split Squat

 Safety Notes

-• Avoid if you have acute knee or ankle pain.
+• Avoid if acute knee pain present

-• Start with bodyweight to master balance before adding load.
+• Start with bodyweight if balance issues

 Spotting